ArcanaFramework/fileformats/docs/source/quick_start.rst

 Quick start
 ===========

-Validate an JPEG image file's extension and magic number simply by instantiating the class.
+Validate the format of a file, in this case a JPEG image, by passing the file path(s) to the corresponding FileFormat, :class:`fileformats.image.Jpeg`,

 .. code-block:: python